Date:

 How to respond

-The consultation is open from Thursday 29 May 2025 to Monday 1 September 2025.
-The questions we are asking are set out in the consultation document.
+The consultation ran from Thursday 29 May 2025 to Monday 1 September 2025.
+The questions we asked are set out in the consultation document.

 We would encourage you to read the background information set out in the below documents before you answer these questions.